artsy/meta/meta/lunch_and_learn.md

 # Lunch & Learn

 When Artsy was under 50 people, we would hold "Brown Bag" meetings.
 These were talks on a variety of art+science topics.
-As we out-grew the format, we started doing engineering "Brown Bag" meetings.
-Occasionally.

-This worked for a while, but was sporadic and mostly the same speakers.
-Once we moved to [a new stand-up format](http://artsy.github.io/blog/2015/03/23/artsy-technology-stack-2015/) it felt like time to re-vamp our brown bags too.
+Sometimes they had a very general audience and sometimes they had a deeply technical audience.
+As we've grown, we've grown that concept into Lunch & Learns.

+## Format & Audience

 Our format is pretty simple, every Thursday we have an hour slot at 12 (NYC time) on the calendar for someone to give a talk or presentation.
-I think [Alan](http://twitter.com/alanjay1/) described it well on [Professional Development at Artsy](http://artsy.github.io/blog/2016/09/22/professional-development-at-artsy-engineering/):
+[Alan](http://twitter.com/alanjay1/) described it well on [Professional Development at Artsy](http://artsy.github.io/blog/2016/09/22/professional-development-at-artsy-engineering/):

 > Every Thursday, we do a Lunch-and-Learn session.
 Historically, we mostly showed off tech we use internally.
 But over about a year, most of our tech stack has been presented this way, so we also bring in engineers we know at other companies to share what they’re working on.

+The format is definitely not set in stone, however these are what has worked for us internally and for past contributors.

+The **audience** of the Lunch & Learns spans from just our engineering team all the way up to the entire company.
+Each Lunch & Learn is different.
+When promoting the Lunch & Learns internally (in staff newsletters and calendar invitations), we try to clarify who the audience is for that specific talk.
+This gives us the flexibility to have talks like "How to Automate Docker Deploys" and also "How to Build Effective Business Teams" in the same series of talks.

+## Contributors

 So far, from external contributors we've had: